Charles Birger: War with the Ku Klux Klan

 Charlie Birger and the Shelton Brothers Gang fought for control of the coal fields of southern Illinois, but their attention was diverted by a common enemy.
-In the 1920s the Ku Klux Klan supported national prohibition.
-Alcohol was regarded as an "un-American" vice practiced by immigrants, many of whom were Roman Catholics and other religions.
-Many immigrants worked in the coal mines of southern Illinois, living mainly in very small towns with a strong ethnic identity.
+In the 1920s, the Ku Klux Klan supported national prohibition.
+Alcohol was regarded as an "un-American" vice practiced by White ethnic immigrants, many of whom were Roman Catholics and other religions.
+Many of these immigrants worked in the coal mines of southern Illinois, living mainly in very small towns while maintaining a very strong ethnic pride.
 Alcohol was a part of their life, and bootlegging came naturally to them.

 In the spring of 1923, the Klan began organizing in Williamson County, holding meetings attended by more than 5000 people.
-The Klan drew its support from both the farming community and people in the larger towns, the latter mainly of southern origin and belonging to the Baptist and other traditional Protestant churches.
+The Klan drew its support from both the farming community and people in the larger towns, the latter mainly of Scotch-Irish origin and belonging to the Baptist and other traditional Protestant churches.

-The Klan soon found a charismatic leader in S. Glenn Young, a 58-year-old former federal law enforcement officer.
+The Klan soon found a charismatic leader in Seth Glenn Young, a 58-year-old former federal law enforcement officer.
 Large mobs began going door to door, forcibly searching houses for alcohol.
 If alcohol was found, the occupants were taken to Klan "prisons".
 Federal authorities apparently had deputized the Klansmen to aid in the enforcement of Prohibition.

 Many elected public officials of Williamson County were viewed as being allies of the bootleggers, perhaps correctly.
 These elected public officials were driven from office and replaced by Klan members.
-The state government was either unable or unwilling to reestablish lawful authority.
+The Illinois state government was either unable or unwilling to reestablish lawful authority.

 On January 24, 1925, a shot was fired in the street in Herrin, Illinois.
 Deputy Sheriff Ora Thomas responded and walked into a cigar store, where he saw Klan leader Young.
 Thomas drew his pistol and shot Young twice.
 Young was able to shoot Thomas once before falling to the floor.
-Two of Young's companions joined in the melee, and all four men were fatally wounded.
+Two of Young's companions, fellow Klansmen Edward Forbes and Omer Warren joined in the melee, and all four men were fatally wounded.
 The Klan held a public funeral for Young that was attended by more than 15,000 people.

 In April 1926, Charlie Birger and the Shelton Brothers joined forces to attack the remaining Klan leaders in Herrin, using Tommy guns and shotguns.
-The police were called repeatedly, but did not respond.
-The Klan buried its dead and the coroner ruled that the deaths were homicides "by parties unknown".
+The police were called repeatedly, but chose not to respond.
+Three Klansmen and two anti-Klansmen were killed in a shootout.
+The Klan buried its dead and the coroner ruled that their deaths were homicides "by parties unknown".

 Although the Klan's losses were not large, the Herrin attack broke the back of the local KKK.
-Lawfully elected officials returned to their offices, and Birger and the Shelton Brothers went back into business.
+Lawfully elected local officials returned to their offices, and Birger and the Shelton Brothers went back into business.